njdcourtney/pi-ansible/README.md

 The update software task in the first-boot playbook intermittently fails.

 I think this is a timeout issue caused by the very first software update being quite big, re-running the playbook seems to clear the error.

-The netatalk tasks in the swarm-services role needs to be rewritten when Ansible 2.8 is release with the updated docker modules